Pawth

 Contributions

-Brand Identity Concept Development Visual Research Typography Logo Design UX/UI Design
+Brand Identity Concept Development User Research Typography Logo Design UX/UI Design

 PROBLEM STATEMENT

 To gain insights into the everyday experiences of dog owners, I conducted a short survey with 10 participants focused on walking routines and common challenges.
 Based on the findings, I organized the responses using an affinity diagram and developed focused questions to conduct follow-up interviews.
-The most common issue reported was Pulling / Reactivity (4%), followed by Distraction (2%).
-Interestingly, 2% of users indicated they faced no major issues, highlighting that not all dog owners are actively struggling some are simply looking to maintain a smooth routine.
-Anxiety and Lack of Time were also noted, though by a smaller number of respondents.
 This showed a key distinction between users who need behavioral support and those who just want to stay consistent.

-The logo design was based on those same three ideas.
-It features a happy dog character that feels fun and approachable, showing the playful side of the brand.
+The logo design features a happy dog character that feels fun and approachable, showing the playful side of the brand.
 The dog is holding a location pin in its mouth, which hints that this app is all about walking not just about dogs in general.
 This small detail connects to the idea of Path and makes the purpose of the app clear at a glance.

 © 2024-2025 BY HAYDEN KIM